The Meaning Behind The Question Mark In A Box Emoji

 When visitors enter the Museum of Modern Art (MoMA) in New York, before beelining for Monet’s water lilies or Warhol’s pop art, they’re greeted by a work from the museum’s permanent collection: The Original Emoji by Shigetaka Kurita.
 Created in Japan in the ’90s, the 176-piece alphabet, which is displayed on the museum’s ground floor, looks downright silly compared to its 2021 counterparts — more akin to ’90s Perler Beads than what you’d find on your phone today.
 Clearly, the visual language has adapted in the past 30 years.
 But one curious symbol has outlasted the test of time: the annoying question mark emoji.

-When iOS updates include new emojis, the image (of a question mark in a box) is a stand-in image for a new emoji you don’t have access to.
+When iOS updates include new emojis, the image — of a question mark in a box — stands in for a new emoticon you don’t have access to.
 It means your friend is using an emoji that’s only available in a newer software version.
-People who are slow to adapt (hello, it’s me) are likely familiar with it.
+If you have an Android, this placeholder character will show up as an empty rectangle, according to Emojipedia.
+People who take forever to update their phones are likely familiar with it.

-As background info, roughly once a year, the nonprofit organization Unicode Consortium approves a new set of emojis to standardize a uniform alphabet.
-Unicode tracks languages and emojis globally, such as Cherokee, Greek, and Arabic, so when it started governing emojis in the mid-aughts, it begged the question: Are emojis the 21st century hieroglyphics?
+Roughly once a year, the nonprofit organization Unicode Consortium approves a new set of emojis to standardize a uniform alphabet.
+Unicode tracks languages and emojis globally, so when it started governing emojis in the mid-aughts, it begged the question: Are emojis the 21st century hieroglyphics?
 Is this panoply of images humans’ first universal language?

 The word itself suggests as much, with “e meaning ‘picture’ and moji ‘character,” according to the MoMA website.
 In 2014, the Library of Congress even acquired a 736-page emoji adaptation of Moby Dick, titled Emoji Dick.